 This area, for long associated with Dracula (very loosely based on the reputation of the Romanian king, ‘Vlad the Impaler’), is one of the loveliest areas of the country, with its fauna and flora, gentle valleys and spectacular landscapes.
 In the heart of Carpathian mountains, the area was for centuries an important buffer between Transylvania and the old state of Romania.
 Life in rural Romania has changed but little, and its charm is best discovered on foot.

-Departure Dates: Any day May 07 to October 09 (self-guided)
+Departure Dates: beginning of May to beginning of October

 Day 1: Arrive Bucharest (ideally by close to midday).
 Transfer to the train station and then train to Zarnesti with change at Brasov.
 Overnight Zarnesti.